ElvaHardwick/Obedientiae-ex-Machina-Docs/notecard-scripting.md

 The notecard system offers customizabillity to your unit, for both RP purposes, and restriction purposes.

-Most feature are configurable via either menu, or via notecard.
+Most features are configurable via either menu, or notecard.
 If configured in notecard then that will take priority on either a reboot or a change of Programming option.

 ## Installing new notecards

-There's a few options to install new notecards into a fresh unit:
+There are a few options to install new notecards into a fresh unit:

  * The unit can drop the notecard into the OeM logo on their controller HUD, or via the Second Life edit option.
  * A unit can be connected to a Software Server nearby, allowing both notecards and scripts to be installed. [ Work In Progress ]
- * Someone with a OeM Remote Control can connect to the unit and down- and upload notecards. [ Work In Progress ]
+ * Someone with a OeM Remote Control can connect to the unit and download and/or upload notecards. [ Work In Progress ]

 These are all of course accessible only to users with the appropriate rights, a unit without self access cannot manage their own programming.